sjtuyinjie/awesome-isaac-sim/README.md

 # awesome-isaac-sim (under construction)
 This is a list some related resources of NVIDIA Isaac Sim, which is inspired by [awesome-isaac-gym](https://github.com/wangcongrobot/awesome-isaac-gym).
-It's noted that currently
+Notably, due to its lightweight nature and adequate performance, currently Isaac Gym remains more widely used in the RL field.
+However, the number of researchers using Isaac Sim is also rapidly increasing.